Rothay Garden Hotel History

 Rothay Bank first became a hotel or guest house in the 1960’s and went through many guises before becoming the property before you today.
 Ahead of its time perhaps, but Rothay Bank was at one point actually a vegetarian guest house in the 60’s!
 Then, under the next owners there were a number of long term residents (as was the way in those days), including one permanent resident - a spinster having two rooms on the second floor for her and her 12 cats!

 Rothay Bank always enjoyed a good name as a modest but pleasing guest house, offering a very typical (of the day) British holiday.
-In the early ‘seventies, some friends of current owner and operator (Chris Carss), bought it and for the first time introduced fine dining to Rothay Bank and quickly enjoyed a big following.
+In the early ‘seventies, some friends of the owner and operator (Chris Carss), bought it and for the first time introduced fine dining to Rothay Bank and quickly enjoyed a big following.
 Up to this point, the dining room was in the front lounge and it was actually the lounges which overlooked the delightful gardens.

 Along the way, different owners added extensions.
 The dormer window at the bridge end of the house was added at a very early stage, thought to date from around 1930 but certainly before the 2nd World War.
 The white roughcast garden extension was added in stages from the ‘60’s through to the ‘80’s.
-It started as a separate, single storey owner’s block, then the first floor dormers were added, then it was joined to the hotel and current owner Chris Carss, made it part of the hotel in 1993.
+It started as a separate, single storey owner’s block, then the first floor dormers were added, then it was joined to the hotel, and Chris made it part of the hotel in 1993.

 In the early ‘80’s the Garside family bought the hotel and seeing the value of promoting the lovely grounds, changed the name to Rothay Garden.
 In the late 80’s they operated Rothay Garden as a 2-star hotel, adding the conservatory restaurant and 5 riverside bedrooms, taking the hotel up to 21 bedrooms, which were unfortunately disparate in quality.